lsst/rtn-051/basic-use-and-navigation.rst

 Exporting data for the Rubin View
 =================================

-The Rubin View spreadsheet includes a worksheet to import the risk and plan data from the Risk Tool.
+The Rubin View includes a worksheet to import the risk and plan data from the Risk Tool.
 The data for each track (i.e., risk, plan, action) is exported separately.

 Follow these steps to generate the export files for retention and import for the Rubin View: